syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Register the handler

-To use this control inside an application must initialize the SfListView handler.
+To use this control inside an application, you must initialize the SfListView handler.

 {% tabs %}
 {% highlight c# %}